pd76/pd76.github.io/content/posts/anotherpost.md

 }
 ```

-The patterns were unlike anything we'd seen before.
+The patterns were unlike{{ sidenote(content="This text will appear as a sidenote in the margin yet again.
+You can write multiple sentences here if needed.") }} anything we'd{{ sidenote(content="This is yet another sidenote") }} seen before.
 They seemed to pulse with a rhythm that matched nothing in our databases, yet carried an unmistakable sense of purpose.
 When Dr. Rodriguez said, "It's like the ice is singing," his voice trembled with a mixture of excitement and fear.
 "But the real question is: who taught it the melody?"

 We've sent the data back to Earth, but at this distance, it'll take 45 minutes to receive a response.
 Meanwhile, the patterns continue, growing stronger as we drill deeper.
 Each new layer of ice seems to add another voice to this alien chorus.
 Our deep-penetrating radar shows structures below the ice, in what we thought was a uniform ocean.
 Geometric shapes that have no business existing 19 kilometers beneath the surface of an alien moon.